 Fromnumber.
 You can add a verified outbound caller ID via the console.
 You may verify as many phone numbers to be used as your caller ID as you like.

 - You may make international calls from your trial account.
-However, you only have access to GA and Beta phone numbers.
+However, you only have access to GA and Public Beta phone numbers.
 Check out the limited list of countries you can make calls to while in trial mode.

 You cannot send SMS messages from your personal phone number with Twilio, whether on a paid or a trial plan.
 You can always send messages from Twilio numbers.